sortable/ads-react/README.md

 Open the example locally at examples/index.html.

-### Dependencies
+### Explicit Dependencies

-Note that @sortable/ads is a peer dependency.
-To ensure that the library works as intended, make sure that the version of this library matches the version of @sortable/ads.
+@sortable/ads is declared as a peer dependency.
+To ensure that this library works as intended, make sure that the version matches the version of @sortable/ads.